View Julia Hicks's Obituary on Charlotte.com and share memories

 Of all her loves, Julia's greatest joy was spending time with the love of her life, Dr. J Robinson Hicks.
 Julia met Robin when she was thirteen.
 On that evening she wrote in her diary; "Today I met the man I am going to marry."
 And she did.
 They loved and cared for each other throughout their 67 year marriage.

-Julia is survived by her husband, Dr. J. Robin Hicks, daughters, Julia "Julie/Julianah" Carolyn Hicks (Chip) and Robin Leigh Hicks (David); one son, Stephen Carlisle Hicks; and grandchildren, Jessie Rose Carre, Jacqueline Marie O'Daly and Stephanie Hicks O'Daly.
+Julia is survived by her husband, Dr. J. Robin Hicks, daughters, Julia "Julie/Julianah" Carolyn Hicks (Chip) and Robin Leigh Hicks (David); and grandchildren, Jessie Rose Carre, Jacquelyn Marie O'Daly and Stephanie Hicks O'Daly.

+In addition to her parents, Julia was preceded in death by a son, Stephen Carlisle Hicks.

+The family expresses its deep gratitude to Southminster and Hospice and Palliative Care Charlotte Region and particularly to her wonderful caregivers, Vivian Williams, Claudia Barfi, and Karen Goins who provided care, love and support.

-The family will have a private graveside service in Evergreen Cemetery and a memorial service will be held at a later date.
+A private graveside service was held in Evergreen Cemetery and a memorial service will be held at a later date.

 Memorials may be sent the .